lino-framework/book/docs/admin/index.rst

 ===================

-This part of the documentation is for :term:`server administrators <server administrator>`  who set up or maintain a server which hosts one or several Lino production sites.
+This part of the documentation is for :term:`server administrators <server administrator>` who set up or maintain a server that hosts one or several Lino production sites.

 The approaches described in this document are not mandatory.
 Hosting a